 - The roots of your relationship with your family

 - The role of work in your life

 - The role of money in your life

 - What motivates you

 - How to get the most out of life without sacrificing a piece of yourself

 - A fascinating book written for the lay person about how your brain works as it relates to your personality, your relationships and your pain.
 Highly recommend it.
 Click on the picture to learn more about it.

-Anxious to Please: 7 Revolutionary Practices for the Chronically Nice
+: 7 Revolutionary Practices for the Chronically Nice

 - A very useful book to help you understand yourself and your relationships with others.
 It provides defined steps to help build assertiveness, confidence and communication in your life